Trello Pricing: Which Plan Is Right for You in 2021?

 The most basic upgrade is Trello Gold, which is just $5 per month, but it’s only for personal boards, so freelancers and other one-man bands.

 Gold gets you three power-ups and a few other goodies, but we don’t really see the utility in it.
-In comparison, you could sign up for Asana or TeamGantt as well and get the same functionality without spending a cent (read our Asana review and TeamGantt review).
+In comparison, you could sign up for Asana or TeamGantt and get the same functionality without spending a cent (read our Asana review and TeamGantt review).

 The next step up in the pricing plans is Business Class, which is $9.99 per user per month and unlocks unlimited power-ups, priority support and a whole bunch of other stuff.
 It’s pretty much the ultimate form of Trello; the functionality that Enterprise offers is very specific to large organizations.
 If you want to make the most out of Trello, Business Class is the way to go.